Jo shares her love for reading in this article with an in-depth look at this prolific English author.

 Susan Howatch's Early Life

-British author Susan Howatch was born Susan Strut July 14, 1940, in Leatherhead, Surrey, England.
+British author Susan Howatch was born Susan Strut on July 14, 1940, in Leatherhead, Surrey, England.
 She obtained a law degree from King's College and worked as a secretary before emigrating to the United States in 1964.
 In the United States, she married Joseph Howatch, an American writer and sculptor, had a daughter, and began her writing career.
 She found success almost immediately with her intricately detailed Gothic novels.

 The Early Novels